Jun 05, 2023

 • Part-time study only at a SEVP-certified school at the university level (non-degree and degree-seeking).

-• F-2 dependents studying at a SEVP-certified school must apply to change to the F-1 Visa if they wish to continue to study or enroll full-time after reaching the age of 21.
+• F-2 dependents studying at an SEVP-certified school must apply to change to the F-1 Visa if they wish to continue to study or enroll full-time after age 21.

 J-2 visa holders:

-• Are permitted to study part or full-time at any education level in the US.
+• They are permitted to study part- or full-time at any education level in the US.

 Other NIV dependents seeking to study in the US may be eligible to study and must: